January Term Courses

-Theatre 385: Theatre Alive - Theatre in Ireland, Stratford-upon-Avon, Oxford, and London
+Theatre 385: Theatre Alive - Theatre in Ireland, Scotland, and England

-Literature 385: Theatre Alive - Theatre in Ireland, Stratford-upon-Avon, Oxford, and London
+Literature 385: Theatre Alive - Theatre in Ireland, Scotland, and England

 Plays and playwrights are not bound by time or geographically drawn borders.
 They speak to each other and influence each other across time and space.
-This course will focus on major playwrights, both historical and contemporary, of three such great theatrical traditions – those of England, France, and Ireland.
-From Shakespeare to Moliere to writers like Synge, O’Casey, and Shaw to modern playwrights like Martin Mcdonagh, Carol Ann Duffy, David Hare and Caryl Churchill, we will look at what made those playwrights so influential in their own time as well as how they continue to influence contemporary writers.
+This course will focus on major playwrights, both historical and contemporary, of arguably the greatest theatrical tradition of all time – that of England, Ireland, and Scotland.
+From Shakespeare to writers like Synge, O’Casey, and Shaw to modern playwrights like Martin Mcdonagh, Carol Ann Duffy, David Hare and Caryl Churchill, we will look at what made those playwrights so influential in their own time as well as how they continue to influence contemporary writers.
 We will look at plays as literature on the page, and in performance on stage, as they are meant to be encountered.
 We will also visit key historical sites in order to greater understand the political and intellectual circumstances in which these writers were working and in which their successors continue to work.
 Special attention will be paid to Shakespeare as a writer for the stage and a man of the theatre, with visits to theatres to hear and see plays, backstage tours, and critical discussions of directorial, design, and acting choices.
-Plays to be studied include Timon of Athens, Tartuffe, and others to be determined.
+Plays to be studied are to be determined as productions are announced.

 Wine, Gastronomy & Sustainability of the Mediterranean